 Fusion Diploma in Remedial Massage: training in 4 parts

 Part One is an online Anatomy, Physiology and Pathology Course.
 Here you learn about the physical bodies you will be working on, how they function and what happens when things go 'wrong'.
 The course is delivered online but you will also receive two print text books to assist you in your studies.
 This part of the program is studied in your own time and at home with a final online, open book, exam.
 The aim of this is to give you a good understanding of the bodies that you will be working on, to understand how the human body works and how muscles work and interconnect.
+This part of the course is delivered through ThinkTree hub and is a Level 3 equivalent course which is certificated separately.
+For more course details please follow this link but do not purchase the course as we include it in your course fees.

 The online course that we use also starts to explore how massage can assist the body when things go wrong and our role (and limitations) as massage therapists in this task.